 What do you look for in a boot?

-There you have it, the definitive roundup of which boots you need for 5-a-side pitches.
+There you have it, the definitive roundup of which boots you need for 5-a-side or futsal pitches.
 Now you have no excuses for the wrong footwear, it’s time to stop blaming your wild shots on your standing foot slipping.

 As we’ve said, everybody is different.
 Let us know your tips for getting the right boot.
 Do you have a boot that has lasted an impressively long time?
 Let us know in the comments below.